Bird Fact File: Great tit

 Breeding and Nesting

 Great Tits start breeding in early spring, around April and can have up to two broods a year depending on food and weather.
 Number of broods is often dependant on the insect availability as they are the main food for their young.
 Female Great Tits lay 7-9 eggs which hatch after 14 days of incubation.
 Both parents feed the chicks, insects such as caterpillars, for the first two weeks of life before the young leave the nest.
+You can support them during this period by putting out dried mealworms and dried calciworms to replicate their natural food source.

 Great Tits are territorial during breeding and males defend their territory through song and display flights.
 Once a territory is established, around mid January the pair will stay within it, only venturing out when necessary to find food, especially as their chicks grow and need more food.